-The curious timbres, expressive noises, and kinetic structures of Katherine Young’s electro-acoustic music explore the dramatic physicality of sound, shifting interpersonal dynamics, and associations with the familiar and the strange.
+The curious timbres, expressive noises, and kinetic structures of my electro-acoustic music explore the dramatic physicality of sound, shifting interpersonal dynamics, and associations with the familiar and the strange.
 Wet Ink, Talea, String Orchestra of Brooklyn, Spektral Quartet, Fonema Consort, Weston Olencki, Nico Couck, and others have performed her music.
-She’s excited about recent and coming-soon projects with the LA Philharmonic's Green Umbrella series, Internationales Musikinstitut Darmstadt, the CSO’s MusicNOW, Third Coast Percussion, Distractfold Ensemble’s Linda Jankowska.
+I'm excited about recent and coming-soon projects with the LA Philharmonic's Green Umbrella series, Internationales Musikinstitut Darmstadt, the CSO’s MusicNOW, Third Coast Percussion, Ensemble Dal Niente, and Distractfold Ensemble’s Linda Jankowska.

-As a bassoonist and improviser, Katherine amplifies her instrument and employs a flexible electronics set-up.
-Her debut solo album garnered praise in The Wire (“Bassoon colossus”) and Downbeat (“seriously bold leaps for the bassoon”).
-Collaboration is central to her practice, and she performs regularly with her long-standing ensembles Pretty Monsters, Architeuthis Walks on Land, and Till by Turning.
+As a bassoonist and improviser, I amplifies my instrument and employ a flexible electronics set-up.
+My debut solo album garnered praise in The Wire (“Bassoon colossus”) and Downbeat (“seriously bold leaps for the bassoon”).
+Collaboration is central to my practice, and I perform regularly with my long-standing ensembles Pretty Monsters, Architeuthis Walks on Land, and Till by Turning.

-Katherine’s dissertation - for her DMA in composition at Northwestern University - documents and analyzes Anthony Braxton’s Trillium J: The Non-Unconfessionables.
+My dissertation - for the DMA in composition at Northwestern University - documents and analyzes Anthony Braxton’s Trillium J: The Non-Unconfessionables.